WICG/web-app-launch/explainer.md

   is asynchronous, you should be able to inspect the existing clients in a promise before deciding whether to override the navigation.
 Thus the event needs to be an `ExtendableEvent`.
+* LaunchEvent could have a url member instead of a request member.
+However, the handler would then have no access to the form data of POST requests.

 ## Firing the `launch` event